Jonathan Turley: Testimony before Congress

 The conceptual thread running through many of the issues taken on by Turley is that they involve claims of executive privilege.
 For example, he said that the president's claim of executive authority based on Article Two "would put our system on a slippery slope."
 He has argued against national security exceptions to fundamental constitutional rights.

 He is a frequent witness before the House and Senate on constitutional and statutory issues, as well as tort reform legislation.

 Turley has testified regularly during national controversies.
 He testified at the confirmation hearings of Associate Justice Neil Gorsuch, Attorney General Loretta Lynch, and Attorney General William Barr.
 He also testified during the Clinton impeachment hearings.
 Turley, in his capacity as a constitutional scholar, testified in favor of the Clinton impeachment.
-He was quoted extensively by congressman James Rogan during the impeachment of Bill Clinton.
+He was quoted extensively by congressman James Rogan during the Clinton impeachment hearings.

-Turley also has testified in Congress against President Bush's warrantless domestic surveillance program and was lead counsel in a case challenging it.
+Turley also testified in Congress against President George W. Bush's warrantless domestic surveillance program and was lead counsel in a case challenging it.
 In regard to warrantless wiretaps he noted that, "Judge Anna Diggs Taylor chastised the government for a flagrant abuse of the Constitution and, in a direct message to the president, observed that there are no hereditary kings in America."